snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 Also c'mon, don't you love my labels with the little ICONS?!
 The idea came to me when [organizing my (pre-reading) 2-year-old's toys](../2022-12-30-toys), but these seem to be easier for me (and random guests) to read, too!

-Here's another angle to show you how we store plastic recycling (left) and reusable grocery bags (right):
+Check out how we store plastic bag recycling (left) and reusable grocery bags (right):

 ![Closet](../assets/img/frontcloset02.jpg){: .mx-auto.d-block :}